BadrChoubai/docker-kubernetes-notes/CKA/README.md

 These are my study notes I took in preparing for the Certified Kubernetes Administrator Exam.
-To study, I was given a copy of the book by Chad M. Crowell: _Acing the Certified Kubernetes Administrator Exam_, by a good friend of mine.
+To study, I was given a copy of the book by Chad M. Crowell: _Acing the Certified Kubernetes Administrator Exam_, by a good friend of mine and wanted to make notes of what I read.

 ## How the Exam Is Structured